Additivity and Fiber Sequences for Combinatorial K-Theory: Functoriality Constructions

-\begin{prop} If the three initial squares in \cref{lemma2.16} are distinguished, then so is the induced square between the $\star$-pushouts. \end{prop} \begin{proof} By \cref{lemma2.16}, we know that the square between the $\star$-pushouts is pseudo-commutative.
+\begin{prop} If the three initial squares in \cref{lemma2.16} are distinguished, then so is the induced square between the $\star$-pushouts. \end{prop} \begin{proof} By \cref{lemma2.16}, we know that the diagram between the $\star$-pushouts is a square.
 To show it is distinguished, first consider the particular case where $A=A'=A''=\varnothing$; note that then we have $A'\star_A A''=\varnothing$.
 In this case, we see that $C\mrto D$ is the kernel of $B\erto D$ (and similarly for the other two distinguished squares).
 Then, by \cref{rmkstarkercoker}, $C'\star_C C'' \mrto D'\star_D D''$ must be the kernel of $B'\star_B B'' \erto D'\star_D D''$, which shows that the desired square is distinguished.

 For the general case, we paste distinguished squares besides the given squares as follows